toru173/nomi-discord-python/README.md

 !['Invitation Link' Screenshot](./docs/images/readme/'Invitation%20URL'%20Screenshot.png)

+Copy and paste the link into your browser and follow the prompts to 'install' the Discord Bot on your server.
 If you forgot to copy the URL, it is also displayed each time you start your Nomi's Docker container using the start script.
-Copy and paste the link into your browser and follow the prompts to 'install' the Discord Bot on your server.

 !['Installing a Discord Bot' Screenshot](./docs/images/readme/'Installing%20a%20Discord%20Bot'%20Screenshot.png)

-Note that this only needs to be done once.
+This only needs to be done once.
 If you've already installed your Nomi's Discord Bot you don't need to do it again.

 </details>